bihor/fp_newsletter/Documentation/Configuration/Index.rst

   plugin.tx_fpnewsletter.settings.parameters.email = tx_myshop_pi1|newOrder|email

 Only parameters of this format are possible.
 If they are there, a forward will be made to the action create.

+You can use 2 different captchas.
+If you want to use the Google reCaptcha v3 you need to provide the website key and the secret key.
+If you want to use a mathematical captcha, you can use 1 or 2 digits.
+The maximum value for 2 digits is 19.

 Using of categories
 ^^^^^^^^^^^^^^^^^^^